-From cross country skiing to outdoor survival training, you can pick up a new hobby or learn more about your favorite outdoor hobbies.
+From cross-country skiing to outdoor survival training, you can pick up a new hobby or learn more about your favorite outdoor hobbies.
 Courses and programs are available in natural history, science, team-building, adventure, wildlife, outdoor skills, and more.

 The site also features rental space for events, including weddings, company retreats, and more.
-There is meeting space, food service, lodging, WiFi, and everything you need to host an exciting and rustic outdoor event.
+There is a meeting space, food service, lodging, WiFi, and everything you need to host an exciting and rustic outdoor event.

 9. Hinckley Corn & Clover Carnival – Enjoy a Local Carnival